 double line break

 Eva Bleyer has professionally tested all kinds of kitchen equipment, from oven ranges to juicers to kitchen scales to blenders.
-Eva conducted the most recent side-by-side testing of 12 new microwave models in the Good Housekeeping Institute Kitchen Appliances & Innovation Lab.
-While Eva doesn't cook in a microwave everyday she loves the convenience of being able to quickly melt butter or make a personal mug cake in a microwave.
+Eva conducted the most recent side-by-side testing of 12 new microwave models in the Good Housekeeping Institute Kitchen Appliances and Innovation Lab.
+While Eva doesn't cook in a microwave every day, she loves the convenience of being able to quickly melt butter or make a personal mug cake in a microwave.

 Contributing Writer